Aryaa207/sard-assets/README.md

-# ARGUS-IV — Face Detection & IMU Dashboard
+# Face Detection & IMU Dashboard

 > Real-time face detection with military-style tactical HUD and pan-tilt servo tracking, plus a 9-DOF IMU dashboard with Kalman filtering and 3D visualization — all running on a Raspberry Pi 4B.